simonwheatley/php-mediaburst-sms/README.md

 =============

-This class lets you interact with the mediaburst SMS API without the hassle or having to create any XML or make HTTP calls.
+This class lets you interact with the mediaburst SMS API without the hassle of having to create any XML or make HTTP calls.

 Installation
 ------------